mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 I've made a lot of progress in getting myself out of the critical path in TinyPilot's day-to-day operations.

 My goal was to be able to take a two-week vaction, and I'm not quite there yet.
-I took a one-week vacation over the holidays where I didn't check work email.
+I took a one-week vacation over the holidays, where I didn't check work email or monitor sales.
 That went pretty well, though I did have to take a call from FedEx to prevent thousands of dollars of equipment from being sent back to China.

 ## Goals for year four

 ### Grow TinyPilot to $1M in annual revenue

 I've never invested as much as I want in marketing for TinyPilot.
-I've been fortunate that TinyPilot can survive almost exclusively on word of mouth and organic search.

-The only marketing I've done is sending free units to YouTube creators to review.
-That worked pretty well, but there are tons of marketing channels that I've never explored at all.
+I've been fortunate that the business survives almost exclusively on word of mouth and organic search.
+The only marketing I've done is sending free units to YouTube creators.
+That's worked pretty well, but there are tons of marketing channels that I've never explored at all.

 I think the right marketing channels could double my current revenue.
 And if I double to $900k, why not just make it a cool million?

 ### Manage TinyPilot on 20 hours per week

-The times when I enjoy TinyPilot most are when things are running smoothly enough to give me space to think about ways to grow the business or improve the product.
-The least pleasant times are when I have a thousand short-term things to do, and they're urgent enough that I can't delegate them to my teammates.
+The times when I enjoy TinyPilot most are when things are running smoothly enough that I have space to think about growth.
+The least pleasant times are when I have a thousand short-term tasks, and they're too urgent or scattered to delegate.

-This year, I'd like to continue systematizing TinyPilot so that everything runs smoothly if I only work 20 hours per week.
-That would also free up time for me to write and code, neither of which I have time for now.
+This year, I'd like to continue systematizing TinyPilot so that everything runs smoothly if I only spend 20 hours per week on management.
+That would also give me time to write and code, neither of which I do now.

 ### Ship a new TinyPilot hardware product

 TinyPilot's core hardware is a Raspberry Pi single-board computer.
 The Pi has been fantastic in getting TinyPilot up and running, but we're starting to feel its limitations as we grow.

-I plan to work with my electrical engineering vendor to develop a new TinyPilot product that replaces the Raspberry Pi with a custom board that we can optimize for our customers' needs.
+I plan to work with my electrical engineering vendor to develop a new TinyPilot product.
+It will eliminate the Raspberry Pi and instead use a custom board that we can optimize for our customers' needs.

 ## Do I still love it?

-When I do these writeups, I think about whether I still love being a bootstrapped founder.
+When I do these [annual writeups](/tags/annual-review/), I think about whether I still love being a bootstrapped founder.
 This is the first year where it's difficult to say yes.
 I still like my job, but it's not as fun and easy as when I was just building unsuccessful software products and blogging about it.

 I enjoy feeling like I run a real business.
 Before TinyPilot, my businesses typically earned less than $500/month.
-At that scale, I felt extremely limited.
-It's not enough to hire for any skilled roles or pay for expert guidance.
-I frequently had to solve uninteresting problems simply because my revenue was too small to justify purchasing better solutions.
+At that scale, I felt too limited by capital.
+You can't hire for any skilled roles or pay for expert guidance with $500.
+I frequently had to solve uninteresting problems simply because my revenue was too small to justify better solutions.

 With TinyPilot, there's enough money coming in to hire specialists where it makes sense.
 I enjoy being able to work with a talented dev team again after three years of coding by myself.
-I pay $200/month for dev tooling and CI without thinking twice about it because it's obviously a net positive to help my dev team eliminate gruntwork.
+I pay $200/month for dev tooling and continuous integration because eliminating that gruntwork is obviously a net positive.
 In my previous businesses, paying for those tools would consume most of my revenue.

 I enjoy having a company culture that matches what I always wanted to see from my employers.
 Everyone has flexible hours.
-There are no tight deadlines, so people can do their jobs well instead of compromising on quality.
+There are no tight deadlines, so people don't have to compromise on quality.
 Almost all of our work is asynchronous, so everyone has the space to do [deep, focused work](/book-reports/deep-work/).

-The hardest part for me about running a business with real customers is being responsible for failure.
-I have a team, but the buck ultimately stops with me.
+The hardest part for me about running a business with thousands of real customers is being responsible for failure.
+We're a team, but the buck ultimately stops with me.
 When I ship a bad bug or fail to launch a new product by the date I predicted, I find it painful and personally embarrassing.
 It's a completely different experience from being a developer at Microsoft or Google, where I shared blame with the people who reviewed and tested my work, and we were all eight layers removed from real customers.

 Overall, I'm still happy to be working for myself and hope to sustain it for the rest of my working life.